OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 # Globe Geometry Features from GeoJson Files
 As of version 0.19.0, OpenSpace includes support for drawing geometry features on a globe based on files in the [GeoJson](https://geojson.org/) file format.
 GeoJson is a format for encoding geographic data structures based on 2D or 3D geographic coordinates, with latitude, longitude and an optional altitude.
 It supports shapes like points, lines and polygons.
 See the GeoJson specification for more details.
 It is also possible to change the appearance of the resulting features based on some predefined available properties.
 See [this later section](#customize-visual-properties) for more details.

-Some examples of features are shown below.
+Some examples of features are shown below (polygons, points with textures, and lines).

 ![geojson examples](./images/geojson/geojson_examples.jpg)